jzebker/surfs_up/README.md

   <img width="500" src=https://user-images.githubusercontent.com/84994321/128430940-6f8cb70c-ba25-422b-a8f2-9240da27dd18.png>
 </p>

 • The station table has info about location as well as elevation of the stations.
 I looked at the average temperature per station by elevation below.
 I do not know if the elevation is in feet or meters but, again, the trend is what we are after.
+It looks as though the two stations at higher elevation have, on average, recorded cooler temperatures than the others.
 Unfortunately there just aren't enough stations to reliably create any kind of trend.

 <p align="center">
   <img width="500" src=https://user-images.githubusercontent.com/84994321/128430994-ce730de8-d539-4fb5-b5e6-46963cf60248.png>